tasmota/docs/docs/Self-signed-Mosquitto.md

 chmod 755 gen-tlskeys
 ```

 Now, for each device, simply enter this command.
-The argument (`$TAS`) is the name of the device's certificate.
-Output will consist of two Tasmota device commands which must be copied and pasted into the device's web console.
+As above, the variable (`$TAS`) is set to the name of the device's certificate.
+Output will consist of two Tasmota device commands printed to the terminal window; these must be copied and pasted into the device's web console.

 ```
 ./gen-tlskeys $TAS